 #2: Quilted Triangle Slide-On Bandana (No-Tie Design, One-Handed On and Off)

-The quilted texture catches light beautifully in photos, and that deep wine color pops against cream or golden fur like the Labrador shown here.
-It hides dirt between washes so you can skip laundry after one muddy walk, which means less time cleaning and more time adventuring.
-Store finished bandanas rolled in a basket near your leash hooks so they’re ready to grab.
+The material is quilted and has a nice texture to it, it also catches light really well in pictures.
+I love how the deep wine color looks against a cream or golden color like the Labrador in the picture.
+It is thick enough to keep your dog from getting dirty between washes so you don’t have to wash the bandana after one muddy walk.
+I keep the finished bandanas rolled in a basket near my leash hooks so I always have one ready to grab.

 📸 Photo credit: Instagram @thepawfectfamily5